Comparing A Dental Assistant Vs Dental Hygienist

 Who is a Dental Hygienist?

 Dental hygienists are healthcare professionals who help patients maintain optimal oral health and dental hygiene.
-They do this through a host of specific duties, including performing dental screening, taking and developing x-rays, and making sure the patient is well-prepared for their procedures.
+They do this through various specific duties, including performing dental screening, taking and developing x-rays, and ensuring the patient is well-prepared for their procedures.

-They also help dentists during procedures by preparing the treatment room and ensuring the patient is comfortable and anesthetized.
+They also help dentists during procedures by preparing the treatment room and ensuring patients are comfortable and anesthetized.

 Who is a Dental Assistant?